 Building Mental Toughness for Strongman

-Strongman is a sport that demands more than physical strength.
-Athletes must push through fatigue, discomfort, missed lifts, and unpredictable competition environments.
-Mental toughness is what allows strength to show up when conditions are not perfect.
+Strongman demands more than physical strength.
+You have to push through fatigue, discomfort, missed lifts, and unpredictable competition environments.
+Mental toughness is what lets your strength show up when conditions aren’t perfect.

-It is developed through exposure, discipline, and the willingness to keep moving forward when training becomes difficult.
+It’s developed through exposure, discipline, and the willingness to keep moving forward when training gets hard.

 What Mental Toughness Means in Strongman